 Go to main content

-Topic: Spiny dogfish
+Spiny dogfish among kelp forest

-Photo: Erling Svensen / Havforskningsinstituttet
+Photo: Erling Svensen / Institute of Marine Research

 Tagging studies at the end of the 1950s showed that the stock migrated from a summer area by Scotland and a winter area in Norwegian waters.
 Similar tagging studies in the 1970s showed a more southern distribution.
 In recent years, their distribution appears again as more northerly, but new tagging studies are needed to confirm this.
 It is probable that changes in occurrence of this species in Norwegian waters reflect combined effects of changes in both migration patterns and population size.